 Through his writing in publications such as Forbes, The Atlantic, Diverse Issues, Inside Higher Education and Community College Daily, Robinson has positioned himself nationally among community college presidents.
 As president of Owens Community College, he served on a number of boards and committees in Northwest Ohio including the ProMedica Health System Community Board, the Regional Growth Partnership Board, The Rotary Club of Toledo and Raise the Bar Hancock County.
 He is also the past Treasurer of the Ohio Association of Community Colleges (OACC) was a member of the Ohio Department of Higher Education's Guaranteed Transfer Pathways Steering Committee.

 Robinson is the creator of the #EndCCStigma social media campaign and host of the End Community College Stigma Podcast.
 He is the husband of Kathryn Robinson, a human resources professional with two degrees from Michigan State.
-They have two children: daughter Julia, who will be a senior in high school, and son Owen, who will be a freshman at Michigan State in the Fall of 2020.
+They have two children: daughter Julia, who attends Miami University, and son Owen, who attends Michigan State University.